bmxdemo/bmxproject/logbook/postings/20171018_1000_Sample_Data/index.md

 2) Offset Power Level

-If this is an accurate depiction of the behavior of the system, then we should be able to Calculate the difference between diode on and diode off, and still observe a resemblance:
+If this is an accurate depiction of the behavior of the system, then we should be able to calculate the difference between diode on and diode off, and still observe a resemblance:

 ![onminusoff](OnMinusOff.png)

-We still see the two families of curves following each other.
 We can also calculate a unitless gain, by taking the diode on - diode off plot, and dividing by the diode off power.

 ![gains](UnitlessGain.png)